tus/tus-resumable-upload-protocol/protocol.md

 ##### Example

 This example clarifies the response for an `OPTIONS` request.
-The version used in both, request and response, is `1.0.0` while the Server is also capable of handling `0.2.2` and `0.2.1`.
+The version used in the response is `1.0.0` while the Server is also capable of handling `0.2.2` and `0.2.1`.
 Uploads with a total size of up to 1GB are allowed and the extensions for [Creation](#creation) and [Expiration](#expiration) are enabled.